SJ-31/Sporothrix-annotation/info/README_Extended.md

 - 3. BBduk: Filter mtDNA
   - A kmer-based quality control tool, BBduk was used here for the function of filtering out reads that match strongly to a set of query sequences (mtDNA in this case).
   - The kmer size setting for BBduk was set to the maximum of `k=31` to make filtering as stringent as possible
-  - mTNDNA filtering was added when in a previous iteration of the workflow, some of the output contigs were found to align to *Sporothrix* mtDNA.
+  - mtDNA filtering was added when in a previous iteration of the workflow, some of the output contigs were found to align to *Sporothrix* mtDNA.
 Initially, filtering was carried out post-assembly by using Minimap2 alignments to remove sequences that had mapped to the mtDNA.
 This broke up the contigs though, as they had mistakenly incorporated the mtDNA sequences into the assembly of valid chromosomes.
     * BBduk's filtering efficiency was validated by aligning the mtDNA with the filtered assembly with Minimap2 as before, and obtaining no alignments, indicating that all mtDNA sequences had been removed
 - 4. Spades, Megahit: Assemble reads
   - Both ran in default settings